dagelf/oneliners/README.md

 	git checkout mybranch
 	git push --set-upstream origin mybranch

-	# creat gita push and gita pull and gita clone to sync all the branches?
+	# create gita push and gita pull and gita clone to sync all the branches?

+	# create branches only when working on things that might take longer than 5 mins